Charles Cumberland (English cricketer)

 Mrs Richard Cumberland and her son Charles (when about 8 years old).
 Portrait by George Romney, circa 1772.

-Charles Cumberland (21 May 1764 – 12 May 1835) was an English cricketer of the late 18th and early 19th centuries who is known to have played in 26 matches which are retrospectively rated first-class.
+Charles Cumberland (21 May 1764 – 12 May 1835) was an English cricketer of the late 18th and early 19th centuries who is known to have played in 26 important matches.

 Cumberland's known cricket career spanned the 1787 to 1805 seasons.
-Though mostly associated with Marylebone Cricket Club (MCC) and its predecessor the White Conduit Club, he also played for England XIs as well as county teams associated with Hampshire, Kent and Middlesex and for other sides.
+Though mostly associated with Marylebone Cricket Club (MCC) and its predecessor the White Conduit Club, he also played for England, Hampshire, Kent, and Middlesex.
 Cumberland was an accomplished underarm bowler.
-In his first-class career, he took 76 wickets in his 26 matches, twice achieving ten in a match.
+In his career, he took 76 wickets in his 26 matches, twice achieving ten in a match.